ipyflow/ipyflow/README.md

 financial contributions ([Databricks](https://www.databricks.com/),
 [Hex](https://hex.tech/)) as well as indirect moral support and encouragement ([Ponder](https://ponder.io/), [Meta](https://www.meta.com/)).
-And of course, none of this would be possible without the amazing contributions from the Jupyter community.
+And of course, IPyflow rests on the foundations built by the incredible Jupyter community.

 License
 -------